 Research involving human subjects who are in need of emergency medical intervention (e.g., comparison of methods for providing cardiopulmonary resuscitation), but who cannot give informed consent because of their life-threatening medical conditions and who do not have an available legally authorized representative to provide consent.

-Relationship in which one person has a role that is perceived to have or actually has more authority, agency, or knowledge over another.
+Relationship in which one or more individuals has a role that is perceived to have or actually has more authority, agency, or knowledge over another.

 The process performed by HRPP staff to determine that a submission for IRB review is complete, including the required materials, copies, and signatures, and that institutional requirements, such as completion of human subjects’ protection education and conflict of interest disclosure, have been met.